 We offer exceptional services to area businesses, including recruiting assistance, job postings, WorkKeys testing, employee training assistance, labor market information, and more.

-We have a unique partnership with the Community Colleges of Spokane, allowing us to inform worker training and other curriculum decisions to help ensure students are on track to graduate with the credentials needed for in-demand careers.
+We have strong partnerships with the Community Colleges of Spokane and other local training providers, which allows us to inform worker training and other curriculum decisions to help ensure students are on track to graduate with the credentials needed for in-demand careers.

 Awards and Recognition: